bhatmagic/cosc2436/ANN/README.rst

 Artifical Neural Network
 #########################
-:Authors: David Boyd, Jacob Reola
+:Authors: David Boyd, Jacob Reola, and others (see References)
 :Date: Fall 2018

 This repository holds the files for an artificial neural network program that tests: and, or, xor.